earnedkibbles58/ICCPS_2022_MoS/README.md

 screen -r iccps_2022mos
 ```

 We have divided the instructions for the reproducability package by each figure/table.
-The parentheses indicate the expected runtime of each script.
-The visualization scripts all have negligible runtimes.

 Figure 2: Expected runtime 3 mins.